 With Splash Financial student loan refinancing, you can choose to repay loans with a fixed interest rate over five, seven, eight, 10, 12, 15 or 20 years.
 Variable-rate loans have the option of a 25-year term.

-Since Splash Financial only offers student loan refinancing, you do not qualify for a grace period before you must begin repaying your loans.
+Since Splash Financial only offers student loan refinancing, you do not qualify for a grace period before you must begin repaying your loans, although you may choose an 84-month deferment period during your residency or fellowship if you’re refinancing medical school loans.

 How to apply for a loan with Splash Financial

 At this point, you’ll be presented with a range of loan options and rates you may be qualified for.
 If you decide to proceed, you can fill out a full loan application, which will lead to a hard inquiry on your credit report.
-Documentation you’ll need to provide to complete your loan application will include:
+Documentation you may need to provide to complete your loan application includes:

 - Pay stubs or a tax return for income verification.